googlefonts/science-gothic/README.md

 | Width      | `wdth` | 50 to 200    | 100     | UltraCondensed to ExtraExpanded.
 Can be defined with CSS font-width.       |
 | Contrast   | `CNTR` | 0 to 75      | 0       | No visible contrast (0) to Maximum Contrast (75% reduction of thin stroke) |

+### Axis Definitions

+- **Slant** `slnt` – 0 to -10.
+The rightward angle of letters, roughly equivalent to italic.
+Note: `-10` (negative 15) corresponds to a 10° clockwise slant, about the same as a typical italic.
+Going to `-5` or more will activate alternate shapes for “a” and “f”, converting to a “single story” `a` and an `f` with a descending stroke.
+Use Slant for secondary emphasis in text, or for effect in display.
+In text, it can be useful to use the full slant for italic/emphasis, while at display sizes, you might choose an intermediate value for effect.

+- **Weight** `wght` - 100 to 900.
+The thickness of letter strokes and how dark the text looks overall.
+More extreme values (100–250 and 750–900) are best saved for larger sizes.
+If using Science Gothic for body text, we suggest a weight not too far from 400 (say 340–450).
+Differences in weight can provide emphasis in text, show user interaction, or adjust the tone of communication.
+For light text on dark backgrounds, 400 (“Regular”) tends to be appropriate for text and code.
+For dark text on a light background, it can be beneficial to adjust the weight upwards to 500 (“Medium”).

+- **Width** `wdth` – 50 to 200.
+The default 100 width is based on the default width of Bank Gothic, which is arguably just a little wide, so a slightly narrower width (85–95) may often be desirable, especially for multi-sentence or body text.
+The most extreme widths, especially the wider ones, are **very** extreme, and to be used sparingly for effect and typically at very large sizes.

+- **Contrast** `CNTR` - 0 to 75.
+The default 0 contrast is based on Bank Gothic, and has no visible contrast.
+For multi-sentence text and/or body text sizes, even a little contrast (5–15) can make the text more comfortable.

 # Language Support